 “For small creatures such as we, the vastness of the Universe is bearable only through love.”— Carl Sagan

 Virtually everyone back then believed that Earth was the center of the Universe and that we humans played a superior role in the cosmic kingdom, as decreed by the church authorities.

 This theory was eventually challenged in 1543 by a polish scientist named Nicolaus Copernicus, who proposed that Earth, along with other planets, revolved around the sun.
 Although his model was not completely accurate, it provided a breakthrough in the scientific world, and was developed further by Galileo Galilei in 1632.

-Most people, particularly the religious institutions, were not ready to accept this truth.
+Most people, particularly those that head religious institutions, were not ready to accept this truth.
 Copernicus cleverly published his findings two months before his death to avoid being penalized for questioning the sanctity of the Catholic churches’ beliefs.

 Fortunately, we’ve come a long way from those days.
-Nowadays, we’re led by our curiosity and we’re open to examining any existing theories and assumptions that we have about the Universe.
+Nowadays, we’re led by our curiosity and we’re open to examining any new theories and assumptions that we have about the Universe.

-Most of us learn about the solar system and the Universe in school, but once we step into adulthood, we retract into our own personal bubble and lose that “cosmic consciousness” and inquisitiveness that we’re naturally born with.
+Most of us learn about the solar system and space in school, but once we step into adulthood, we retract into our own personal bubble and lose that ‘cosmic consciousness’ and inquisitiveness that we’re naturally born with.